kelbelss/modular-smart-wallet/README.md

 - **Based on** `BaseAccount` (ETH-Infinitism ERC-4337) for spec compliance.
 - **Entrypoint Guard**
   1. The `entryPoint()` override (inherited from `BaseAccount`) declares the trusted ERC-4337 EntryPoint.
   2. The `onlyEntryPoint` modifier on `installModule`, `uninstallModule`, and `execute` enforces that these critical functions are called exclusively by the trusted `IEntryPoint` instance declared by the `entryPoint()` function.
-This ensures that all module installs, removals, and user-initiated executions originate from `IEntryPoint.handleOps`.
+This ensures that all module installs, removals, and user initiated executions originate from `IEntryPoint.handleOps`.
 - **ERC-1271** support via `isValidSignature` and **ERC-165** via `supportsInterface`, alongside the ERC-4337 account interface.

 ### WalletFactory.sol